 Using Dedicated Click Tracking

 Dedicated click tracking allows you to display your own domain on click tracking links as opposed to the default Klaviyo encoding.
 For example, the image below shows the default Klaviyo encoding of a click tracking URL.
 This is what a customer would see if they hovered over a link in one of your Klaviyo emails.

 Please see our guide on setting up dedicated click tracking.

 Dedicated IP Address vs. Shared IP Address

-Inbox providers look at the reputation of the IP Address that a given sender uses when sending a message.
-Reputation is determined by the engagement among recipients who receive emails from a specific IP Address.
+Inbox providers look at the reputation of the IP address that a given sender uses when sending a message.
+Reputation is determined by the engagement among recipients who receive emails from an IP address.

 Shared IP addresses are used by multiple Klaviyo accounts.
 Klaviyo has developed a sophisticated underlying infrastructure that automatically groups senders of similar performance together and assigns shared IP addresses to them.
 So, accounts using a shared IP address will be sharing that IP address with other senders of similar performance.